-I think it is fair to say that I did not have really that much to say because I remain stunned at what happened to that medical team.
-But the bad news just keeps getting worse.The villains set up and took a shot at the Skipper last week and damn near got him.
+I think it is fair to say that I did not have much more to say on that topic because I remain stunned at what happened to my friends.
+And the bad news just keeps getting worse….The villains set up and took a shot at The Skipper last week and damn near got him.

 “Nowhere is the gap between sinister stereotype and ridiculous reality more apparent than in Afghanistan, where its fair to say that the Taliban employ the world’s worst suicide bombers: one in two manages to kill only himself.
-And this success rate hasn’t improved at all in the five years they’ve been using suicide bombers, despite the experience of hundreds of attacksâ€”or attempted attacks.
+And this success rate hasn’t improved at all in the five years they’ve been using suicide bombers, despite the experience of hundreds of attacks or attempted attacks.
 In Afghanistan, as in many cultures, a manly embrace is a time-honored tradition for warriors before they go off to face death.
 Thus, many suicide bombers never even make it out of their training camp or safe house, as the pressure from these group hugs triggers the explosives in suicide vests.
 According to several sources at the United Nations, as many as six would-be suicide bombers died last July after one such embrace in Paktika.”

-Now is exactly the right time to make all PSC’s illegal and let the ANP and ministry of the interior (MOI) provide security to convoy’s military bases, and all the mobile security for internationals working in the reconstruction sector.
-Ignoring that there are not enough Afghan security forces to go around as it is and also that their proficiency in preforming these tasks is suspect (to put it politely).
+Now is exactly not the right time to make all PSC’s illegal and let the ANP and ministry of the interior (MOI) provide security to convoy’s, military bases and internationals working in the reconstruction sector.
+There are not enough men in the Afghan security forces to go around and their proficiency in preforming these tasks is suspect (to put it politely).
 But forget that – the real question is how much is this going to cost.
 We already pay for the ANP and ANA – if they are going to provide mobile and static security then I guess the millions of dollars being paid to private companies will no longer be needed right?
 Wrong.
 The MOI is planning to charge PMC rates to augment the millions given them by donor nations.
 One can predict with 100% certainty what will happen if President Karzai goes through with this crazy scheme.
-The logistics pipeline will start to rapidly dry up, internationals will be unable to move without their (mandated by contract) expat security teams and their projects will ground to a halt.
+The logistics pipeline will start to rapidly dry up, internationals will be unable to move without their (mandated by their insurance) expat security teams and their projects will ground to a halt.
 Military operations will have to be suspended because there will not be enough Afghan Security Forces to both fight and provide theater wide static and mobile security support.

 I’ll leave you with a translation of the new presidential decree on PSC’s so you too can puzzle at it’s meaning with the rest of us: